bartosz-wozniak/MiniPlanner/README.md

 MiniPlanner is an ASP.NET MVC application that can generate timetable for all students based on their preferences.
 Each student can choose predefined courses and compose one or more timetables.
-Based on collected data application chooses the best possible timetable for all users but it takes into account that the number of students in each group cannot exceed the maximum defined number.
+Based on collected data, application chooses the best possible timetable for all users and it takes into account that the number of students in each group cannot exceed the maximum defined number.

 More information can be found in documentation folder.
 Website is deployed to Azure: https://miniplanner.azurewebsites.net/